 Cryo-EM sample preparation and data collection

-National course.
-The purpose of the course is to prepare and train our users in sample preparation methods, introduce users to the image data acquisition workflow, expand knowledge about cryo-EM methods among Swedish researchers and finally show that everyone can learn how to use cryo-EM.
+The purpose of the course is to prepare and train Cryo-EM unit users in sample preparation methods, introduce users to the image data acquisition workflow, expand knowledge about cryo-EM methods among researchers and show that everyone can learn how to use cryo-EM for structure and cell biology.

-The course is open for facility users or potential facility users, such as PhD students, postdocs, senior researchers and other employees within the life sciences at any Swedish university who are curious about structure biology and will profit from cryo-EM skills.
+The course is open for unit users or potential unit users, such as PhD students, postdocs, and researchers within the life sciences who are curious and will profit from cryo-EM skills.
+Swedish and international course participants are welcome.
 To attend, the course participants must have experience in basic electron microscopy and be familiar with structure or cell biology.

-This course is supported by SciLifeLab and run by the SciLifeLab Cryo-EM facility, both UmU and SU nodes together.
+This course is supported by SciLifeLab, CryoNET and Umeå University and organized by the SciLifeLab Cryo-EM unit, both UmU and SU nodes together.

 Teachers and course instructors